MicahWade/WindFlag/README.md

 Challenges can be imported from a YAML file using the `-yaml` or `-y` command-line argument.
 Users can be imported from a JSON file using `-users` or `-u`.
 Data can also be exported to YAML using `-export-yaml` or `-e`.
 For details on the YAML/JSON formats and usage for import and export, refer to [yaml.md](yaml.md).

+## Admin Documentation

+For detailed information on admin-specific features, including challenge visibility and management, refer to [admin.md](admin.md).

 ## Testing